sagemath/sagewiki_to_gh-2022-10-10/slelievre.md

    * Answering questions on Q&A sites of the !StackOverflow network
    * Administration team of Ask Sage
    * Backup server for Ask Sage at Orsay mathematics department, since 2016
+   * Expanding and monitoring the download mirror network, since 2011
    * Produced binaries for OS X, 2010--2013
    * Sage compute engine at Orsay mathematics department (for local use), since 2011